Scrupulosity OCD stories: Step on a crack, break Mother Mary's back

 Scrupulosity OCD stories

-Step on a crack, break Mother Mary's back: Living with religious OCD
+Step on a crack, break Mother Mary's back: my religious scrupulosity OCD stories

 Check the locks twenty times before you go to bed at night.
 Check that the stove is off repeatedly.
 Flip a light switch ten times.
 I wish it was that simple, but my Obsessive Compulsive Disorder never allowed for simplicity.
 It doesn't cut me slack.
 It dislikes me too much.